 A subscription must be refreshed before expiration.
 Expiration time is configured through wake-up settings on [[console]].
 To refresh a subscription, you need to send the same request than the original subscription.

-If a subscription expires, an FCM message for revocation will be sent to subscribed devices with status "expired"
+If a subscription expires, an FCM message for revocation will be sent to subscribed devices with status "expired".

 Device id (e.g. FCM token) refresh